Marshall University: Divisional campuses

+Scholarship programs

+The Society of Yeager Scholars is the highest academic scholarship offered at Marshall University, named in honor of Chuck Yeager, the first recorded pilot to break the sound barrier.
+Members of the society are selected through a competitive application and interview process from high school seniors.
+The core curriculum is designed to assist each Yeager Scholar in developing skills in analysis, synthesis, and critical thinking.
+Each scholar will be expected to demonstrate superior skills in written and oral communication.
+To remain in the program, each student must maintain a cumulative 3.5 grade point average.
+Those who complete all academic requirements are awarded a Yeager medallion containing flecks of the same metal as the Bell X-1.

+The John Marshall Scholars Program is an academic scholarship program that covers a majority of the cost of education for member students at Marshall.
+The program affords a rigorous academic program and provides a full tuition/fee waiver and stipend to students with a composite ACT score of 30 or higher who have been accepted to the university.
+Students must maintain a 3.5 grade point average to retain their scholarship.

 Athletics

 Marshall's athletic teams are known as the Thundering Herd.
 The school colors are kelly green and white.
 Marshall participates in NCAA Division I (FBS for football) as a member of the Sun Belt Conference.
 The name Thundering Herd came from a Zane Grey novel released in 1925, and a silent movie of the same name two years later.
 It was originally used by The Herald-Dispatch sports editor Carl "Duke" Ridgley, but many other nicknames were suggested over the next thirty years including Boogercats, Big Green, Green Gobblers, Rams, and Judges.
 In 1965, students, alums and faculty settled on Thundering Herd in a vote, and Big Green was given to the athletic department's fund-raising wing.

 Marshall is home to 15 NCAA Division I teams that compete within the Sun Belt.
 Sports at the school include women's softball, swimming and diving, tennis, volleyball, and track and field; men's football, baseball; and teams for both genders in basketball, cross country, golf, and soccer.

 Marshall began playing football in 1895 and has a long tradition as a football school.
-The plane crash on November 14, 1970, that killed 75 people from the 1970 Thundering Herd football team continues to have a lasting impact on the university and Huntington community.
-November 14, 2020 marked 50 years since the tragedy.
+The plane crash on November 14, 1970, whose 75 victims included most of the 1970 Thundering Herd football team, continues to have a lasting impact on the university and Huntington community.

-In 2020, the men's soccer team won the National Championship after defeating Indiana, 1–0, in the 2020 NCAA Division I Men's Soccer Championship Game.
+In 2020, the men's soccer team won the National Championship after defeating Indiana, 1–0, in the 2020 NCAA Division I men's soccer championship game.